QtExcel/Qxlnt/README.md

 - I was looking for a way to make it easy to use in Qt.
 Of course, cmake is compatible with Qt, but it is not convenient to use.
 - So I created Qxlnt.

+### Note
+- C++14 or higher version is required. gcc 4.x is not supported.
+- Current(2018) gcc version is 7.x.
+- If you use Visual C++, then use VS 2017 or higher version.

 ### Test
 - :construction: I am currently in alpha testing, now.

 ### :beginner: To Do
 - Run xlnt test using Qxlnt.